Countywide Goods Movement Collaborative and Plan

 The Bay Area is a major hub for goods movement, which supports our economy, serves our residents and provides jobs both within the region and throughout Northern California.
 Alameda County plays a critical role in the goods movement system due to its central location and infrastructure, experiencing both the economic benefits and community impacts of goods moving to and through the region.

-This interactive roundtable discussion sponsored by Alameda CTC and the Metropolitan Transportation Commission will bring together government leaders, business representatives, industry experts and community partners to address critical freight needs and to identify strategies to address those needs.
+This interactive roundtable discussion will bring together government leaders, business representatives, industry experts and community partners to address critical freight needs and to discuss strategies to address those needs.